 Your profile picture serves as your icon in your audience’s newsfeed, and it can help you market your business on Facebook.

-Don't change your profile image very often because you want your posts to be associated with your brand easily.
-And that's the trick with your profile picture.
+Don’t change your profile image very often because you want your posts to associate with your brand easily.
+And that’s the trick with your profile picture.

 Facebook displays your cover image at 851 x 351 pixels.

 The minimum size of the image that you can upload is 399 x 150 pixels.
-However, it's not recommended to upload your cover photo at this size because it gets stretched once active.
+However, uploading your cover photo at this size is not recommended because it gets stretched once active.

 You can change your cover as often as you want.
-But make sure that those images will still convey the message or the story of your brand.
-Holiday cover images are exceptions unless you're marketing holidays!
+But make sure that those images will still convey the message of your brand’s story.
+Holiday cover images are exceptions unless you’re marketing holidays!

 News Feed Engagement Image:

-Your photo posts are displayed on desktop, and mobile news feeds differently.
-On a desktop, your images are displayed up to 470 pixels wide and 470 pixels tall.
+Your photo posts are displayed on desktop and mobile news feeds differently.
+Your images are displayed up to 470 pixels wide and 470 pixels tall on a desktop.

 While on mobile, images are displayed up to 626 pixels wide and 840 pixels tall.
-Jon Loomer created a cool infographic on how you can optimize images and texts on Facebook.
+Jon Loomer created an excellent infographic on how you can optimize images and texts on Facebook.
 You don’t want to miss that.

 16) Post Trending Topics

-Who doesn't like trending topics?
+Who doesn’t like trending topics?
 The haters.
 But as marketers, we love trending topics.
-Don't just ride on any trending topics.
-Only know the trending topics that pertain to your business and use them for marketing your business on Facebook.
+Don’t just ride on any trending topics.
+Only know the trending topics about your business and use them for marketing your business on Facebook.

 Sometimes, you have to break this rule.
-During the Easter of 2014, Walmart posted an image that shows colored eggs in a grassy environment.
+During Easter in 2014, Walmart posted an image that shows colored eggs in a grassy environment.

-The caption of that image is "Happy #Easter!
-How many eggs can you find in this post?"
-Their post conveys a powerful message during that time, and it was crafted very well.
+The caption of that image is “Happy #Easter!
+How many eggs can you find in this post?”
+Their post conveys a powerful message during that time, crafted very well.